lerdmann1601/HERA-Matlab/data/README.md

 ### Example use case

-For this example we have a new Method D to better visualize a specific region of interest (ROI) and compare the results retrospectively to five other imaging methods that can be used as well.
-We automatically extracted image quality metrics from the images and stored them in the CSV files.
-We want to select the best possible images for visual quantification in the final study.
-Looking in to all 6 Methods for 30 patients would be time consuming.
-Also if our new Method D is not selected as best, we would have to repeat the analysis for all 6 Methods with adapted parameters for Method D. This is why we use HERA to select the best possible three imaging methods for visual quantification in the final study.
-We prioritize OC first as this is the most important metric for visual quantification and correlated with visual image quality ratings.
-However CNR should compensate weaker OC as good contrast means nothing if Noise is high.
-SNR is prioritized last as we can accept a weaker SNR if the contrast is good.
-However manipulating OC and CNR while decreasing SNR too much will result in a too low general image quality.
-Since the scaling of the metrics is not the same, it can be difficult to compare them or prioritize them with specific weights.
-However we have to make trade-offs between the metrics to get the best possible image quality for the application it is used for.
+For this example, we introduce a new imaging technique, Method D, designed to enhance the visualization of a specific Region of Interest (ROI).
+We retrospectively compare Method D against five established imaging methods.
+Image quality metrics were automatically extracted and stored in CSV files.
+Our goal is to identify the optimal imaging methods for visual quantification in a subsequent study.
+Manually evaluating all 6 methods across 30 patients would be prohibitively time-consuming.
+Furthermore, if Method D is not identified as the superior method, we would need to adjust its parameters and repeat the analysis for all methods.
+Therefore, we employ HERA to select the top three imaging methods for the final study.

+We prioritize Optical Contrast (OC) as the primary metric, given its strong correlation with visual image quality ratings.
+Contrast-to-Noise Ratio (CNR) is used to compensate for lower OC, as high contrast is ineffective if noise levels are excessive.
+Signal-to-Noise Ratio (SNR) is prioritized last; while a lower SNR is acceptable if contrast is sufficient, a significant reduction in SNR can compromise overall image quality.
+Since these metrics have different scales, direct comparison or weighted prioritization is challenging.
+HERA helps us navigate these trade-offs to determine the best possible image quality for our specific application.

 ### Interpreting the results

-To give a little guidance on how to interpret the results, we can look at the final report PDF.
-In our example case Method D is ranked first, Method B second and Method A third.
-However Method A has a 95 percent confidence interval ranging from rank 3 to rank 6 where as Method F is ranked fourth with a confidence interval of rank 4 to rank 2.
-When looking into the Sankey Diagram we see that Method F has its rank due to its high SNR.
-When looking into the distribution of the ranks under resampling conditions we see that Method F has more often a higher rank than Method A. When looking into the Win-Loss-Matrix and the csv log file we can understand that Method A could outrank Method F due to its win on SNR against Method E but only with a power of 50 percent.
-The Sensitivity Analysis shows us that both Method A and F have a comparable Borda Score.
-It also shows us that our new technique Method D has the highest Borda Score meaning that its high rank is not only due to our selected metric prioritisation.
-The low score of Method B is mainly driven by the permutations where SNR is prioritized over OC and CNR.
-For our final analysis we would select Method D as it has the highest stable rank and the highest Borda Score alongside Method B and Method F.
+The final report PDF provides guidance on interpreting the results.
+In this example, Method D is ranked first, followed by Method B and Method A. However, Method A exhibits a 95% confidence interval ranging from rank 3 to rank 6, whereas Method F is ranked fourth with a confidence interval between rank 2 and rank 4.

+The Sankey Diagram reveals that Method F's ranking is largely driven by its high SNR.
+The rank distribution under resampling conditions indicates that Method F frequently achieves a higher rank than Method A. Analysis of the Win-Loss Matrix and the CSV log file suggests that Method A outranks Method F partly due to a win in SNR against Method E, albeit with only 50% power.

+Sensitivity Analysis shows that both Method A and Method F have comparable Borda Scores.
+Crucially, our new technique, Method D, achieves the highest Borda Score, indicating that its top ranking is robust and not solely dependent on our specific metric prioritization.
+Method B's lower score is primarily due to permutations where SNR is prioritized over OC and CNR.
+Consequently, for our final analysis, we would select Method D, as it demonstrates the highest stable rank and the highest Borda Score, along with Method B and Method F.

 ### Example Results